solehudinmq/jojo_encrypted/README.md

     $ - require 'securerandom'
     $ - SecureRandom.hex(64)

+For version 1.0, only support for integration with mongoid gem

-In the model you have to do this to be able to encrypt the field ( for version 1 only support for integration with Mongoid gem ):
+In the model you have to do this to be able to encrypt the field ( value of encryptions will be save to database ):

     $ include JojoEncrypted::Mongoid::AttrEncrypted
     $ encrypts :name, :phone